xiaomi7732/OneManOneSaw/TableSawBench.md

   ![Cut wood](images/TableSawBench-CutTheWood.jpg)

-    Since the table saw bench hasn't been built yet, I'd have to use circular saw for the long ones.
+    Since the table saw bench hasn't been built yet, I had to use circular saw for the long ones.

 * Rabbet Join
 // TODO: Add details.